 The Economic Calendar is sometimes called the forex news calendar.
 This name arose because the forex market gave this schedule of financial news events its popularity.
 It would not be entirely accurate to name the calendar the forex news calendar because the information it contains is used by financial traders in all markets.
-However, the forex market is the financial hub where the greatest response to the news events occur, which is why the name “forex news calendar” is most likely going to stick around for a long time.
+However, the forex market is the financial hub where the greatest response to the news events occurs, which is why the name “forex news calendar” is most likely going to stick around for a long time.

 The Economic Calendar is usually found on several websites (including this one) and can be accessed by traders at no cost.

-Elements of the Economic Calendar
+Elements of the economic calendar

 A typical Economic Calendar will contain the following elements:

-a) Time of news release.
+- Time of news release.
 This is usually listed in US Eastern Time, which is the standard time used in the financial markets.
 Some versions of the Economic Calendar will allow traders to customize the time to their local time or any other time for that matter.

-e) A column for the Actual number.
+- A column for the Actual number.

-f) A column for the Consensus/Expected number.
+- A column for the Consensus/Expected number.

-g) A column for the Previous number (may not always be present).
+- A column for the Previous number (may not always be present).

-h) A column for Revisions made to previous actual numbers.
+- A column for Revisions made to previous actual numbers.

 The trading approach to the use of the economic calendar starts from the date and time of the Economic Calendar, which traders should note so that they can possibly line up to trade the news item (if tradable).
 Knowing what time the news will be released also serves to warn traders about when they should consider closing any open positions so as not to get these positions exposed to the vagaries of the post-release market volatility.

-A note is then made of the high impact news items, as these are the only ones worth trading.
-The trader should also note the country from which the news is emanating from.
-It is good practice to read a little around this.
+A note is then made of the high-impact news items, as these are the only ones worth trading.
+The trader should also note the country from which the news is emanating.
+It is good practice to read a little about this.
 It is not in all cases that the currency of the affected country is bought or sold when the news is released.

 The attention will then shift to the name of the news release.
 Click any links here to read a little about the news to be traded and what a positive or negative number will mean for the asset.

-Next, attention shifts to the numbers: actual, consensus, previous and revised numbers.
+Next, attention shifts to the numbers: actual, consensus, previous, and revised numbers.
 Many people overlook revisions to their own detriment.
-A revised number can dictate the response to the latest release, as market participants may become more bullish, bearish or neutral than they would have been if there were no revisions.
+A revised number can dictate the response to the latest release, as market participants may become more bullish, bearish, or neutral than they would have been if there were no revisions.
 An asset will be bullish if the difference between the actual and expected figures is more positive, and bearish if this parameter is more negative.
 The degree of volatility is determined by the degree of deviation, as well as the degree of deviation between the actual and previous results.